hyundai-robotics/doc-industrial-communication/4-pnio/1-pnio.md

 ### 3.6 PROFINET I/O Signal Assignment (FB block settings)
 1) Navigate to System → Control Parameters → Input/Output Signal Settings → FB Block Assignment
 2) Change the block settings to PROFINET I/O as many as needed (up to two).
-(최대 PROFINET I/O 사이즈는 240바이트이고 개별 FB 블럭의 사이즈는 120바이트 입니다. 따라서 **(The maximum PROFINET I/O size is 240 bytes and the individual FB block size is 120 bytes.
-Therefore, any settings exceeding two will be ignored.)<br>**)<br>
+ (The maximum PROFINET I/O size is 240 bytes and the individual FB block size is 120 bytes.
+Therefore, **any settings exceeding two will be ignored.**)<br>
 ![](../_assets/4-pnio/6_fb_block.png)

 3) Additionally, navigate to the Condition Settings menu and check if the PLC operation mode is OFF.<br>